Work samples

 Photographs and text

-Baltic Portraits is a trilingual project situated at the intersection between the genres of portraiture and landscape.
-The project consists of a series of fifty portraits of residents of Liepaja, Latvia, standing at the edge of the Baltic Sea displayed with a quote about the role the sea plays in their lives, along with eight long-exposure photographs of the sea taken just after sunset.
-Latvia is one of the three Baltic countries, with a complex history of occupation by Nazi Germany and the USSR for a majority of the 20th century.
+Baltic Portraits represents a blurring of the traditional photographic genres of portraiture and landscape, reflecting on the porous nature of the boundary commonly placed between ourselves and the natural environment.
+The project consists of a series of fifty portraits of residents of Liepaja, Latvia standing at the edge of the Baltic Sea with a personal statement about the role the sea plays in their lives, and eight long-exposure photographs of the sea taken just after sunset.
+Latvia is one of the three Baltic countries, with a complex history of occupation by Nazi Germany and Russia for a majority of the 20th century.
 The Baltic Sea forms Latvia's border on its western side while Russia borders its eastern side.
-With tensions with Russia currently erupting across the region, the Baltic Sea is a visible reminder of the vulnerability of this small country.
+With tensions with Russia recently erupting, the Baltic Sea is a visible reminder of the vulnerability of this small country.

 -